pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 * _Performance_ — it must be in the same performance class as C++.
 * _Concurrency_ — it must provide modern solutions to writing concurrent code.

 But it's not like the designers didn't put _any_ consideration into fast compile times.
 For example, for any analysis Rust needs to do, the team tried to ensure reasonable bounds on computational complexity.
-Rust's design history though one of increasingly being sucked into a swamp of poor compile-time performance.
+Rust's design history though is one of increasingly being sucked into a swamp of poor compile-time performance.

 Story time.